 Procore (Financials) vs Planyard

 This page compares Procore Project Financials with Planyard for UK and Ireland contractors.
-We focus on valuations, retentions, CIS, VAT and day-to-day commercial control for QSs, PMs and FDs.
+We focus on cumulative valuations, automated payment notices, CIS, and VAT for Quantity Surveyors and FDs.

 Do not run Procore Financials and Planyard side by side.
 Use Planyard for financials and Procore’s non-financial modules for site/project management.